arutchezhian/Convert-normal-image-to-cartoon-image-using-python/README.md

-<h2>Normal Image to Cartoon Image using Python</h2>
+Normal Image to Cartoon Image using Python
+Overview
-This project demonstrates how to convert normal images into cartoon-style images using Python.
-The notebook leverages tools like Gradio for a user-friendly interface and integrates with Hugging Face for machine-learning model deployment.
+This project converts normal images into cartoon-style images using Python.
+It utilizes Gradio for a user-friendly interface and integrates with Hugging Face for machine learning model deployment.

-Project Overview<br>
-PART I: Style Transfer with Gradio UI<br>
-This section covers setting up a simple web interface using Gradio to demonstrate the style transfer model.<br>
-Gradio is an open-source Python library that allows you to demo your machine-learning model with a user-friendly web interface.<br>
-<h2>Installation</h2><br>
-To get started, you'll need to clone the repository and install the necessary dependencies.<br>
+File Structure
+main.py: Main script to run the cartoon image generation. requirements.txt: Contains the list of dependencies required to run the project. utils.py: Utility functions used in the project for image processing. model.py: Script that loads and processes the machine learning model for style transfer. interface.py: Script that sets up the Gradio UI for interacting with the model.
+Usage
+Install Python 3.x and the required libraries from requirements.txt.
-Clone the Repository<br>
+Clone or download the project repository.
-<h2>bash</h2><br>
-git clone https://github.com/williamyang1991/VToonify.git $CODE_DIR     <br>

-<h2>Install Dependencies</h2><br>
-You can install the required packages using pip:<br>
-pip install gradio huggingface_hub                         <br>

-Additional Setup    <br>
-Ensure you have the necessary models and datasets downloaded.
-You might need to configure Hugging Face for specific tasks.  <br>
+Choose the appropriate script (main.py, interface.py) based on your use case.
+Run the selected script to start the image conversion or interact with the UI.
-Usage  <br>
+Example Usage
-After setting up your environment, you can run the notebook to start converting images to cartoon-style:  <br>

-<h2>Bash</h2>

-jupyter notebook Normal\ image\ to\ cartoon\ image\ using\ python.ipynb      <br>
+For image conversion using the model:

+bash
+Copy code
+python main.py --input_image path/to/image.jpg --output_image path/to/output.jpg
-Running the Gradio Interface    <br>
+To launch the Gradio UI for interactive usage:

-The Gradio interface can be launched directly from the notebook to visualize and interact with the style transfer model. <br>
-Notes  <br>
-This project integrates with Hugging Face, a platform that provides tools to build, train, and deploy machine learning models.   <br>
-The style transfer is part of a broader project called VToonify, which you can explore for more advanced image-to-cartoon conversions.  <br>
-<h2>License</h2><br>
-This project is open source and available under the MIT License. <br>
+bash
+Copy code
+python interface.py
+Contributing
+Contributions are welcome!
+If you have suggestions, bug reports, or enhancements, feel free to open an issue or create a pull request.